 |

 [💡Would you like to know how I can help you or your organisation apply a human geography informed strategy to your workplace?
-I'm the Workplace Strategy Director at Spaceful.
+I'm the Director of Workplace Strategy at Spaceful.
 We assist organisations design and develop bespoke and evidence-based workplace strategy solutions.
 You can email me at tica.m@spaceful.com.au]

 You'll get...